davydov-vyacheslav/i-wanna-rwx/README.md

 - Smart Search
   - Powered by OpenLibrary's free API to find official book data
   - Powered by TMDb free API to find official movie data.
 Though you'd obligate to obtain the API key by your own and put in App's settings
-- Filtering - Toggle between "All", "Favorites", and "Planned"
+- Filtering - Tri-state filters (favorite / seen / draft) plus a movie/TV-series type toggle.
+Your applied filter is remembered per list between sessions.
+- Item counts - Each list shows the total number of items, and the current count once a filter or search narrows the list (e.g. `12 of 45`)
 - Direct Links - Tap the cover to open OpenLibrary / TMDb page for details
 - Full Descriptions - Long-press item card to read the complete summary